The 46th Expeditionary Attack Squadron takes flight with the MQ-9 Reaper

 |0

-This work, The 46th Expeditionary Attack Squadron takes flight with the MQ-9 Reaper [Image 4 of 4], by SrA Helena Owens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The 46th Expeditionary Attack Squadron takes flight with the MQ-9 Reaper, by SrA Helena Owens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT